Jurickson Profar Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in MLB.
+- The nine strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants' 4.10 team ERA ranks 13th among all MLB pitching staffs.
+- The Giants' 4.10 team ERA ranks 14th across all league pitching staffs.

-- Giants pitchers combine to rank 14th in baseball in home runs surrendered (66 total, 1.1 per game).
+- The Giants rank 14th in baseball in home runs allowed (66 total, 1.1 per game).

-- The Giants will send Brebbia (2-0) out for his fifth start of the season.
-He is 2-0 with a 3.80 ERA and 33 strikeouts through 23 2/3 innings pitched.

-- His last appearance was in relief on Saturday when the righty tossed one scoreless inning against the Baltimore Orioles without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.